Sallust: Life and career

 Sallust was probably born in Amiternum in Central Italy, though Eduard Schwartz takes the view that Sallust's birthplace was Rome.
 His birth date is calculated from the report of Jerome's Chronicon.
 But Ronald Syme suggests that Jerome's date has to be adjusted because of his carelessness, and suggests 87 BC as a more correct date.
 However, Sallust's birth is widely dated at 86 BC, and the Kleine Pauly Encyclopedia takes 1 October 86 BC as the birthdate.
 Michael Grant cautiously offers 80s BC.

 There is no information about Sallust's parents or family, except for Tacitus' mention of his sister.
 The Sallustii were a provincial noble family of Sabine origin.
-They belonged to the equestrian order and had full Roman citizenship.
+They belonged to the equestrian order and had full Roman citizenship, but not to Rome's ruling class.
 During the Social War Sallust's parents hid in Rome, because Amiternum was under threat of siege by rebelling Italic tribes.
 Because of this Sallust could have been raised in Rome.
 He received a very good education.

 Early career

-After an ill-spent youth, Sallust entered public life and may have won election as quaestor in 55 BC.
+After an ill-spent youth, Sallust entered public life as a "novus homo" serving as a military tribune in the 60s BC.
+He may have won election as quaestor in 55 BC.
 However, the evidence is unclear; some scholars suggest he never held the post.

 The "earliest certain information" on his career is his term as plebeian tribune in 52 BC, the year in which the followers of Milo killed Clodius.
 During his year, Sallust supported the prosecution of Milo.
 He also organised "ferocious street demonstrations" to exert public pressure on Cicero, intimidating him into "giving a substandard performance" when defending Milo at his trial, seeing Milo leave the city into exile.
 In this year, he, with the other ten tribunes, all supported a law to permit Caesar to stand for a second consulship in absentia.

 Syme suggests that Sallust, because of his position in Milo's trial, did not originally support Caesar.
 According to one inscription, some Sallustius (with unclear praenomen) was a proquaestor in Syria in 50 BC under Marcus Calpurnius Bibulus.
 Mommsen identified this Sallustius with Sallust the historian, but Broughton argued that Sallust the historian would not have been an assistant to Caesar's adversary or, as an ex-plebeian tribune, have taken the lowly title legatus pro quaestore.
 Sallust's political affiliation is unclear in this early period, but after he was expelled from the senate in 50 BC by Appius Claudius Pulcher (then serving as censor), he joined Caesar.
 He was removed on grounds of immorality, but this was likely a pretext for his opposition to Milo during his tribunate.